mdbootstrap/mdb-ui-kit/README.md

 [![gratipay](https://img.shields.io/gratipay/FezVrasta.svg)](https://gratipay.com/FezVrasta)

-Bootstrap Material Design is the best way to use [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 4 based application.
-Since this is a fully customizable version of Bootstrap, just include Bootstrap Material Design CSS instead of Bootstrap CSS, and include the JavaScript at the end of your document (just before the `</body>` tag), and everything will be converted to Material Design.
+Material Design for Bootstrap is the best way to use [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 4 based application.
+Since this is a fully customizable version of Bootstrap, just include Material Design for Bootstrap CSS instead of Bootstrap CSS, and include the JavaScript at the end of your document (just before the `</body>` tag), and everything will be converted to Material Design.

 ## Documentation